andrewsimpson4/ParsaModel.jl/README.md

 Note that this is very similar to `MclustDA` in `R`.

-#### Mixture desciminant analysis with shared eigenvectors within classes
+#### Mixture discriminant analysis with shared eigenvectors within classes

 To do the same except assume the covariance matrices for the components within each class share the same eigenvectors we can do the following